 How to Clean a Chemex Problem Solved!

 There are many great ways to clean our coffee makers – if you have any particular method or would like and would like to share how you clean your coffee makers (including your Chemex Coffee Maker) – simply leave a comment below.
-Whether you are hiking the great outdoors just outside of Seattle area or pulling up your socks in New York, we'd love here from you!

 Not Happy With Your Chemex?
 I've recently reviewed the Sowden Soft Brew